Debate Camp - Staff

 Ian is a Ph.D. student in the Department of Communication Studies at the University of Kansas.
-He has been an assistant coach at the University of Kansas for 3 years.
+Next year he will be coaching debate at College Preperatory School in Oakland CA. He has been an assistant coach at the University of Kansas for 3 years.
 He was formerly Assistant Coach at Damien High School.
 In 2015, his squad was in finals of the NSDA tournament, octofinals of the NDCA tournament, and participated in deep elimination rounds at several national tournaments.
 Prior to his time at Damien, he was the Assistant Director of Debate at the University of Nevada, Las Vegas.
 As a debater at the University of Northern Iowa he qualified for the National Debate Tournament and won the Heart of America Tournament hosted at the University of Kansas.
 Ian has extensive experience teaching at numerous debate camps.